BUILDING A STRONG COMMUNITY FOR RACIAL JUSTICE - Series 4

-Lowell Public Schools is pleased to announce another series of our learning sessions taking place June 13-14 which will help us to learn, listen and take action against all forms of racism and discrimination within our community.
-In these community sessions, we will highlight our Hispanic community in Lowell.
+Lowell Public Schools is pleased to announce another series of our learning sessions taking place June 13-14 which will help us to learn, listen and take action against all forms of discrimination within our community.
+In these community sessions, we will highlight our LGBTQIA+ community in Lowell.

 Building a Strong Community for Social Justice: